ACEP ID:

 QUALITY IMPROVEMENT

 Sickle cell disease (SCD) is a multisystem, progressive disorder that affects approximately 100,000 Americans, primarily of African and Hispanic descent.
 While considered a rare disease by the National Institutes of Health, SCD is one of the most common genetic blood disorders in the US.
-Patients with SCD often require care in emergency departments (EDs), most commonly seek treatment for pain due to vaso-occlusive episodes.
-Improving the care of patients with SCD requires a systems approach, focused on both the care provided in the ED as well as post-acute care visits care coordination and follow-up.
+Patients with SCD often require care in emergency departments (EDs), and most commonly seek treatment for pain due to vaso-occlusive episodes.
+Improving the care of patients with SCD requires a systems approach, focused on both the care provided in the ED as well as post-acute care visits care coordination, and follow-up.

 In recognition of the need to improve the care of patients with SCD, ACEP along with Pfizer, offered a grant opportunity focused on supporting quality improvement initiatives designed to improve the assessment and treatment of acute vaso-occlusive crisis pain for adult patients with sickle cell disease treated in Emergency Departments (EDs) in the United States.
 Six centers in the United States were awarded these grants (see below).